Skip to main content

 7) Ensure that A/OPCs have the necessary resources to accomplish program oversight.

 8) Delegate appointing authority when needed.
 The HCA may retain the authority to appoint A/OPCs or delegate this authority to the SCO or equivalent.
-The SCO may further delegate this authority in writing as necessary and ensure all appointments are executed properly through JAM.
+The SCO may further delegate this authority in writing as necessary and ensure all appointments are executed through JAM.

 e.
 Accountable Property Officer (APO) GPC Support Function Duties.